spw32767/fund-management-unify/fund-management-api/docs/submission_document_resequencing.md

 fixing historical submissions whose order may have diverged before the helper was introduced.

+> **Note:** the current frontend does not automatically call this route.
+It is
+> exposed for operations staff to invoke via tooling such as cURL, Postman, or a
+> future admin screen.
+Day-to-day submission flows already trigger
+> resequencing automatically through the controller hooks described above, so
+> manual calls are only needed when administrators wish to tidy up legacy data
+> explicitly.

 ## Impact on existing flows

 The helper preserves the rest of the workflow: